Questions About Backpacking Permits

 The weather from day to day and week to week tends to be unpredictable, as mountains create their own weather patterns.
 Very generally speaking, summers are cool and rainy, while winters are dry and very cold.
 For a visit between June and August, plan for lows in the 30s or 40 Fahrenheit, and highs roughly 15 to 25 degrees warmer.
 May and September are colder, with snow likely in the mountains.

 Read a more thorough description of Denali's seasons and weather.

 As for small peaks approachable from the north side of the Alaska Range, there are three that see the most use: Scott Peak, Mt.
 Pendleton and Mt.
 Brooks.
-Before setting out, all visitors wishing to engage in mountaineering must speak with a ranger at the BIC or Talkeetna Ranger Station about specific guidelines for these types of trips.
+Before setting out, all visitors wishing to engage in mountaineering must speak with a ranger at the Backcountry Desk or Talkeetna Ranger Station about specific guidelines for these types of trips.
 The park requires an inventory of equipment taken and the experience level of all trip members.

 Last updated: April 15, 2022